loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 sleeping target starts waking up.

-It also means `argocd-update` no longer races the wake-up process for sleeping stage vClusters.
+It also means `argocd-update` no longer races the wake-up process for sleeping stage vCluster instances.
 Note that this readiness gate reduces promotion-time errors, but `argocd-update` still registers ongoing Stage health checks in Kargo, so a sleeping target can still appear `Unknown` later if Argo cannot assess the Application while the vCluster is asleep.

-The Argo CD Applications that target those sleeping vClusters still need explicit wake-up metadata:
+The Argo CD Applications that target those sleeping vCluster instances still need explicit wake-up metadata:

 - `notifications.argoproj.io/subscribe.wakeup-vcluster.vcluster-platform: ''`
 - `metadata.labels.vclusterProjectId`